gardener/gardener/docs/proposals/19-migrating-observability-stack-to-operators.md

   positionDB: {}
 ```

-[fluent-bit-resource] carries the usual kubernetes workload properties,
+[fluent-bit-resource] carries the usual Kubernetes workload properties,
-such as resource definitions, node selectors, pod/node affinity and so on.
+such as resource definitions, node selectors, pod/node affinity, and so on.
 The sole purpose
 is to construct the [fluent-bit-daemonset] spec managing the fluent-bit application instances
 on the cluster nodes.

 The upstream project has been enhanced by Gardener and now it supports adding fluent-bit custom plugins.
-The latter is required by Gardener to mainting the custom `ordering` plugin.
+The latter is required by Gardener to maintain the custom `ordering` plugin.
-In its current state, the fluent-bit operator can be used by Gardener "as is". without the need of forking it.
+In its current state, the fluent-bit operator can be used by Gardener "as is", without the need of forking it.

-### Fluent-bit filters and parsers
+### Fluent-bit Filters and Parsers

-The second major function of the fluent-bit operator is to compile a valid application configuration aggregating declarations supplied by fluent-bit custom resources such as ClusterFitlers, ClusterParsers and so on as shown by the example.
+The second major function of the fluent-bit operator is to compile a valid application configuration aggregating declarations supplied by fluent-bit custom resources such as ClusterFitlers, ClusterParsers, and so on, as shown by the example.

 1. Fluent-Bit Inputs, Outputs, Filters and Parsers